talwrii/bump-setup/README.md

 **@readwithai** - [X](https://x.com/readwithai) - [blog](https://readwithai.substack.com/) - [machine-aided reading](https://www.reddit.com/r/machineAidedReading/) - [📖](https://readwithai.substack.com/p/what-is-reading-broadly-defined
 )[⚡️](https://readwithai.substack.com/s/technical-miscellany)[🖋️](https://readwithai.substack.com/p/note-taking-with-obsidian-much-of)

-A command-line tool to bump the version in place a `setup.py`  bumping major, minor, or patch versions.
+A command-line tool to bump the version in-place in `setup.py` or `pyproject.yaml` for python projects.
+It can bump major, minor or patch versions.

 ## Motivaiton
 I got bored of bumping versions but hand so made this tool.

 ## Alternatives and prior work
-There is a tool called [bumpversion](https://github.com/peritus/bumpversion) which is quite similar but wants to take the files that get modified.
+There is a tool called [bumpversion](https://github.com/peritus/bumpversion) which is quite similar but wants to take the files that get modified and also seems to want you to specify the file.

 ## Installation